-Friday, April 12, 2019.
+Friday, April 17, 2020.

 Name of Teacher(s) / Leader(s)

 School / Group Name

 Address

 Grade(s)

 Number of Students

 Number of other participating volunteers

 Other community groups/organizations involved

 Project Objectives

 Main Issue(s) Explored

-That it is said to be a second of the second

 Guest Speaker(s)

-dest speaker(s)

 Topic of their presentation

-Topic of their presentation

 Field Trip

 Where we went

 Date(s)

+Activities:

+Describe what you did, what students were learning and any activities the students were doing.
+(1-2 paragraphs)

+Teacher Reflection:

-Activities: Describe what you did, what students were learning and any activities the students were doing.
-(1-2 paragraphs) Too shou Deflection.
-Teacher Reflection: Describe what worked, what you would do differently, any observations about student learning or anything else to share.
-(1-2 paragraphs) Attach at least one photo and minimum 3-minute video of students participating in the project.
+Describe what worked, what you would do differently, any observations about student learning or anything else to share.
+(1-2 paragraphs)

+Attach at least one photo and minimum 3-minute video of students participating in the project.
 The video can either be a YouTube Link or mp4 attachment.

-Please submit this form electronically as an attachment and email to: Email: ghrsvp@gov.bc.ca For information or support, please call: 250-387-2053
+Please submit this form electronically as an attachment and email to:

+Email: gh.communications@gov.bc.ca For information or support, please call: 236-478-1682